-- Provide 55 litres of potable water per person per day.
+- 1. Provide 55 litres of potable water per person per day.
 (Drinking 3L, Cooking 5L, Bathing 15L, Washing utensils 10L, Toileting 10L, washing clothes 12L) (See page 29 of Rural Sanitation & Drinking Water E-book here) - 2.
 Provide that source at a distance of not more than 500 meters/30 minutes (See p7 of 2010) NRDWP document here.) - 3.
 Provide by 2022 90% of all rural households with access to piped water and 80% with a household connection.
 (See page 27 of Rural Sanitation & Drinking Water E-book here)

-- a) Look to see if the government information on water supply in your village is accurate at the Central government website here (search for a particular village); - b) At central government website here find if the government has tested water sources in your block; - c) If quantity or quality of water source is unsatisfactory, according to entitlement above, make an application for testing or new source to Uttarakhand Jal Sansthan (contacts here).
+- a) Look to see if the government information on water supply in your village is accurate at the Central government website here (search for a particular village). - b) At central government website here find if the government has tested water sources in your block; - c) If quantity or quality of water source is unsatisfactory, according to entitlement above, make an application for testing or new source to Maharashtra Water Supply and Sanitation Department; (Website: here">here) - d) For new connection in Mumbai click here.

 - i.
 Complain to the office where you applied once again; then - ii.
-Using the Uttarkhand's on-line grievance redressal mechanism here; then - iii.
-RTI to Uttarakhand Jal Sansthan (contacts here).; then - iv.
-Using the Government's on-line grievance redressal mechanism http://paportal.gov.in/; then - v.
-Contact the Indian Sanitation Portal here.; then - vi.
-Conducting a 'dharna' or contacting the media.
-(Appendix 7 page 57 gives some tips on the media.)
+RTI to Maharashtra Water Supply and Sanitation Dept (contacts here); then - iii.
+Using the Government's on-line grievance redressal mechanism http://pgportal.gov.in/ - iv.
+Contact the Indian Sanitation Portal here.